raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

     }
 ```

-When you use **percentage values** instead of `from` and `to`, you're able to set in between values as well as just start and end values.
-You can set as many in between values as you like using different percentage values from `0` all the way up to `100`.
+When you use **percentage values** instead of `from` and `to`, you're able to set in-between values as well as just start and end values.
+You can set as many in-between values as you like using different percentage values from `0` all the way up to `100`.

 + Change the value of `animation-iteration-count` to `infinite`.
 See if you can guess what will happen before you test it!